What is a Dilapidation Report?

 The dilapidation works we conduct prior to adjacent construction work will establish the true condition of the existing structure, and the final inspection will establish the condition after construction has been completed.
 The existence of the report eliminates the potential of unnecessary legal costs – but where damage does occur, it can justify a claim for rectification or reparation.

 In Melbourne, property reports on dilapidation carried out by Casey can sometimes inform owners and buyers of potential structural faults or problems in an existing building that they may not have been aware of.
-This knowledge, which can be especially invaluable for first home buyers and those interested in participating in house auctions, can prevent any inappropriate blaming of the builder of the adjacent property, and avoids both bad feeling and inappropriate litigation.
+This knowledge, which can be especially invaluable for first home buyers and those interested in participating in house auctions, can prevent any inappropriate blaming of the builder of the adjacent property and avoids both bad feelings and inappropriate litigation.

 Once the construction work has been completed, a final inspection is carried out, and any change or damage to the existing building is recorded.
 Appropriate steps can then be taken for remediation of any damage now that the report dilapidation report clearly demonstrates the ‘before and after’ case.